tclement0922/compose-font-icons/README.md

 Makes possible to use icons from a font in JetBrains Compose Multiplatform.
-Currently supported targets are Android, Desktop (JVM) and Web (JS).
+Currently supported targets are Android, Desktop (JVM) and Web (JS and WASM).
 An additional library is available for AndroidX Glance (Android App Widgets / WearOS Tiles).

+This library supports the [Compose Multiplatform Common resources API](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-images-resources.html) alongside platform-specific resources like resource IDs for Android, classpath resources for JVM...

 # Setup